 Dobutamine Stress Echocardiograms: Dobutamine stress echocardiograms are offered when cardiologists are available.

 Nuclear Stress Test: Lexascans are done in coordination with the Radiology Department.

 Stress Echocardiograms: Stress echocardiograms are offered when cardiologists are available.
 The technician completes an echocardiogram (ultrasound of the heart) and then a stress test is done by the patient walking on the treadmill.
 After the patient completes the actual stress test on the treadmill, an echocardiogram is then repeated.
 The Cardiologist reviews the results with the patient at the completion of the test.
 A physician order is required for this test.

 Stress Testing: A stress test is done with the patient walking on the treadmill while being on a heart and blood pressure monitor.
 The results are usually given to the patient after completing the test.

-The consulting cardiologists from CHI- Bergan Mercy are Dr. Joseph Thibodeau and Dr. Nancy Koster.
+The consulting cardiologists from CHI- Bergan Mercy are Dr. Joseph Thibodeau, Dr. Nancy Koster, and Terri Baehr, APRN.
 They have clinic most Wednesdays of the month.
-The Consulting Cardiologist from Methodist Hospital is Dr. John Henry.
-He offers clinic every other Tuesday.
+Dr. Steven Martin of the Pioneer Heart Institute has clinic every other Tuesday.
 A referral from your physician is required.

 24 Hour Blood Pressure Monitors: Twenty-four-hour blood pressure monitors are available with a physician order.
 This blood pressure monitor is worn for 24 hours to document readings intermittently during that time.
 The monitor records a reading every ½ hour during the day and every hour at night.
 The readings are printed out into a report and sent to the physician on the day the monitor is returned.